auth0/node-jsonwebtoken/README.md

 * `ignoreExpiration`: if `true` do not validate the expiration of the token.
 * `ignoreNotBefore`...
 * `subject`: if you want to check subject (`sub`), provide a value here
+* `clockTolerance`: number of second to tolerate when checking the `nbf` claim, to deal with small clock differences among different servers

 ```js
 // verify a token symmetric - synchronous